Strict type-II blowup in harmonic map flow: Main Theorem

-where we have used (\ref{mainthm:zetasmallness}-\ref{mainthm:rhoandzeta}).
-Hence, assuming that $\kappa$ is sufficiently small, (\ref{mainthm:frrangetoshow}) is satisfied at $t = t_1,$ as desired.\footnote{The decay estimate on $f$ can also be obtained directly from \cite{songwaldron}, Lemma 5.4.
+this establishes the desired estimate (\ref{mainthm:frrangetoshow}) on $f.$\footnote{The decay estimate on $f$ can also be obtained directly from \cite{songwaldron}, Lemma 5.4.
 We have re-proven it here (by a different method) for the sake of exposition.}

 Next, to obtain the estimate on $g,$ let

 By the induction hypothesis, we have

 Using (\ref{mainthm:nucloseness}), we obtain